 OS-HELP information booklet

-All applicants are required to read and understand this OS-HELP information booklet (PDF) so that you are aware of your obligations under this scheme.
+All applicants are required to read and understand this OS-HELP booklet (PDF) so you are aware of your obligations under this scheme.
 Find out more on the Study Assist website.

 To be eligible for an OS-HELP loan at UNSW you must: